Indiana couple pleads not guilty to abandoning adopted daughter, moving to Canada

 An Indiana couple accused of abandoning their young, adopted daughter and moving the rest of their family to Canada made their first appearance in court Friday.

-Kristine also told WISH-TV in Indianapolis that Natalia was diagnosed as both a psychopath and sociopath.
+Kristine Barnett also told WISH-TV in Indianapolis that Natalia was diagnosed as both a psychopath and a sociopath.

-Terrance Kinnard, an attorney for Michael, held a brief news conference following the hearing and said that he believes his client and Kristine will be "vindicated of the charges."
+Terrance Kinnard, an attorney for Michael Barnett, held a brief news conference following the hearing and said that he believes his client and Kristine Barnett will be "vindicated of the charges."
 He also told reporters that he does not believe Natalia has ever been truthful about her actual age.

 It remains unclear how the couple was able to change her age.
 According to prosecutors, the alleged neglect went on from July 2013 to February 2016, when Natalia moved out of the Tippecanoe County area.
 They have not said where she currently is or how she was able to care for herself while she was alone in Indiana.

-Kristine is due back in court in December for a pretrial conference and Michael is scheduled to appear in October for a confidential hearing, according to online court records.
+Kristine Barnett is due back in court in December for a pretrial conference and Michael Barnett is scheduled to appear in October for a confidential hearing, according to online court records.